Council tax exemptions and reductions for students

 Please note there is a file size limit of 10MB – documents larger than this will not be accepted by the system.
 You can reduce the file size of images by using one of the many online tools available (just type ‘free online image compression’ into your search engine) or through the programs you regularly use on your computer/tablet/phone (look for ‘save as’ or ‘export’ and select any reduced file size options you may see).

 If you experience any problems using My Account or the exemption form then please email email@example.com

-If there is any change in circumstances then you must notify us using the change of circumstances form in My Account.
+Use our online change of circumstances form to tell us about your changes.
 Failure to do so may result in a penalty being imposed.

 Page Last Updated:

 Use this form to let us know what you think of this page.
 All comments are reviewed by us once every week.

 This form is not for service issues or requests - all such comments should go to Customer Services.